jtbgroup/kodi-media-sensors/README.md

 3. ***moveto(playlistid, position_from, position_to)***

     This function moves an item from position `from`to position `to` in the given playlist.
 Basically, the function does a `remove` followed by an `insert`.
-It means the indexes passed as position must take into acount that in some cases, -1 must be calculated for the `position_to`0.
+It means the indexes passed as position must take into account that in some cases, -1 must be calculated for the `position_to`0.
 If you use a framework such as SortableJS, this calculation is already taken into account.

     Example: